 Emma Coulthard opened her set with One Minute for St Patrick, written by Frank Corcoran for the occasion.
-She described it as “a piece to chase the snakes away”, which it surely would have done, had any been lurking in the corners of the theatre at Chapter Arts.
+She described it as “a piece to chase the snakes away”, which it surely would have done, had any been lurking in the corners of the theatre at Chapter Arts Centre.
 Fergus Johnston’s Planxty (2018) was also written for Coulthard, and includes recorded and sampled sounds from her playing, leading to a fascinating aural wandering (one of the possible meanings of the word Planxty), including what she herself described as sounds like “ants typing on the surface of Jupiter”!
 It’s a playful piece, in contrast to the dark drama of Benjamin Dwyer’s Crow from Scenes from Crow (2010), which is based on Ted Hughes’s poetry of the same name.
 This piece requires the use of a glissando headjoint on the flute, giving an extra dimension to its voice.

 The flute set was completed by the world premiere of John McLachlan’s Filament 1, a work in the tradition of Berio’s single instrument Sequenzas, and the UK premiere of les oiseaux rêvent dans les arbres (2011), containing echoes of Debussy and Honegger.